MoOx/react-from-svg/README.md

 [![Repo on GitLab](https://img.shields.io/badge/repo-GitLab-6C488A.svg)](https://gitlab.com/MoOx/react-from-svg)

 > Transform SVG files into React components, Native and/or Web, JavaScript and
-> ReasonML.
+> rescriptML.
 Without shitload of dependencies.

 ## Install